jjmartres/Zabbix/zbx-templates/README.md

 Requirements
 ------------

-All this templates was tested for Zabbix 2.0.0 and higher.
-Please see individual template for requirements.
+All this templates were tested for Zabbix 2.0.0 and higher.
+Please see individual README for requirements.

 License
 -------

-This template is distributed  under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This template were distributed under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 ### Copyright